Wangjia7/Wangjia7.GitHub.io/index.md

 ## Welcome to Jiaqi Wang's Pages

-%You can use the [editor on GitHub](https://github.com/Wangjia7/jqwang.GitHub.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 # Education
 - **2022 – now :**
   - PhD candidate, Astronomy, Shanghai Jiaotong University